return to okla64.com

 A two move Chess problem involves White playing a first move.
 Then

 Black replies to that move.
-Then White plays a second move in reply to
+Then White plays a second move in reply

-could be simpler to understand than this.
+can make.
+What could be simpler to understand than this.

 A two move Chess problem is called a two move Chess problem because